DavidB-PAL/reem_hand_grasp_controller/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;- position control <br>
 &nbsp;&nbsp;&nbsp;&nbsp;- position stall checking <br>
 &nbsp;&nbsp;&nbsp;&nbsp;- velocity stall checking (not finished) <br>
-The simulated robot will close the hand until the average change of position of all 3 joints in each finger is below a threshold.
+The simulated robot will close the hand until the average change of position of all 3 joints in each finger is below a threshold. <br>
 The result is that each finger will stop independently if it can't move any further. <br>
 The real robot works in the same way, but the controller only checks the position of the main encoder for each finger.

-** Note: Currently position control is enabled for the real robot.
+*** Note: Currently position control is enabled for the real robot.
 Position stall checking has stopped working due to a problem with reading the positions from the encoders. <br>
 Velocity stall checking is designed to do the same thing by using the raw velocity values directly from the controller, but currently this information is not available.

 In the release phase, the controller uses position control and opens the hand in 2 steps, to allow the